koush/docs.scrypted.app/google-home.md

 # Google Home

 Cameras imported into Scrypted can be streamed to the Google Home devices such as Chromecast, Android TV, and the Nest Hub.
-Streaming to the Google Home app is currently not supported because the app does not support the WebRTC protocol.

 <!--@include: ./parts/camera-preparation.md-->